yt-project/governance/source/voting.rst

 * The YTEP must be announced in all relevant community channels (the yt-dev mailing list, the yt project slack workspace, etc.)

-* The YTEP must be reviewed by a minimum of three yt project members.
+* The YTEP must be reviewed and approved by a minimum of two yt project members.

+* If a YTEP author does not get the necessary engagement for a YTEP to be merged, the YTEP proposal can be raised to the steering committee for a decision.

 * All conversations in the YTEP raised by reviewers must be resolved.